ray155093/azure-docs.zh-tw/articles/automation/automation-migrate-account-subscription.md

 <properties
-   pageTitle="移轉自動化帳戶和資源 | Microsoft Azure"
-   description="本文章說明如何將 Azure 自動化中的自動化帳戶和相關聯的資源，從某一個訂用帳戶移到另一個訂用帳戶。"
-   services="automation"
-   documentationCenter=""
-   authors="MGoedtel"
+   pageTitle="Migrate Automation Account and Resources | Microsoft Azure" description="This article describes how to move an Automation Account in Azure Automation and associated resources from one subscription to another." services="automation" documentationCenter="" authors="MGoedtel"